 Is An Online Contract Legally Binding?

-Yes, an online contract is legally binding, provided it still meets all the elements of a contract.
-This means the contract must have:
+Yes, an online contract is legally binding as long as it meets all the essential elements of a contract.
+This includes:

 • Offer and acceptance